 “Live-baiting is barbaric, abhorrent and illegal – it has absolutely no place in Victoria’s racing industry and it must be stopped.”

-“The Andrews Labor Government will work with Greyhound Racing Victoria and animal welfare groups to put the right powers and resources in place to stamp out live-baiting for good.”
+“The Victorian Government will work with Greyhound Racing Victoria and animal welfare groups to put the right powers and resources in place to stamp out live-baiting for good.”

 Quotes attributable to Minister for Agriculture, Jaala Pulford